 A Meals-On-Wheels program for the Barnesville community is provided by a joint effort between the Dietary and Volunteer departments.
 Dietary provides one meal per weekday adhering to specific standards for the meals, while volunteers are responsible for food delivery, bill delivery, and collection.
 Dietary is also responsible for the billing of these meals.

 The department provides inpatient and outpatient, individual, and group nutrition education.
-Inpatient nutrition education is provided by the Dietitian and the Diet Technician.
+Inpatient nutrition education is provided by the Dietitian.
 Outpatient nutrition consultation is provided by the Dietitian upon receiving a written order from the physician.
 The Dietary department realize the importance of involvement of a family in a patient’s lifestyle; family members are encouraged to join a patient in nutrition education sessions.
 The department also provides group nutrition classes to the Cardiac Rehabilitation program, Pulmonary Rehabilitation, and other community education programs organized occasionally.

 Education is a priority for the Dietary Staff.
 Inservices are held monthly and PRN on topics such as diets, food preparation, equipment, and food-borne illnesses.
 The Dietary staff have patient safety as their Number One priority.
 Food temperatures are checked from entry through serving.
 The staff monitors food for quality.
 The staff are inserviced to serve the “right” diet with the correct portions.
 Staff safety is valued in the department.
 Inservices are held on the correct use of equipment, body mechanics, and infection control.